 The primary bar is sometimes described as the “mother bar” and will often indicate a period of consolidation and potential turning points from key support/resistance.
 You will see on the chart below how the bar indicates a rising price then incorporates two falling bars.
 This is the beginning of a changing trend and marks a downward movement.
 To see one mother bar/inside bar occurrence is encouraging.
 To see two inside bars side-by-side is an even more reliable indicator.

 It is only when you take the time to understand how bar patterns emerge and what they indicate that you can position your trades.
 Don’t forget to also keep one eye on the stop-loss limit.

 How can Price Action help with your trading?

-As you’ll gather from all of the above information, price action trading is based around trends and momentum.
-The idea is simple, once a trend changes then the momentum often grows.
+As you’ll gather from all of the above information, price action trading is based on trends and momentum.
+The idea is simple, once a trend changes, then the momentum often grows.
 It is only when a stronger (opposing) trend emerges that the direction changes again.
-In-between these relatively strong trends there will be periods of consolidation, sideways trading and prices will often bounce off support and resistance lines.
-In many ways support and resistance levels are self-fulfilling prophecies.
+Between these relatively strong trends, there will be periods of consolidation.
+Often you can also find sideways trading, and prices will often bounce off support and resistance lines.
+In many ways, support and resistance levels are self-fulfilling prophecies.
 Many traders now use technical analysis and take them into consideration.
 However, price action trading offers the best of both worlds with both technical analysis and human input from a trader.

 Disadvantages and Advantages of Using Price Action as an Indicator